mypdns/matrix/.gitlab/issue_templates/-aa.md

 ### All Submissions:
-- [X] Have you followed the guidelines in our [Contributing](CONTRIBUTING.md) document?
+- [ ] Did you follow the guidelines in the [Contributing](CONTRIBUTING.md)
+	  document?
-- [x] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../../issues) for the same update/change?
+- [ ] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../../issues) for the same domain?
-- [X] Have you added an explanation of what your submission do and why you'd like us to include them??
+- [ ] Have you added an explanation of what your submission do and why you'd like us to include them??
 - [X] Added [screenshot](https://mypdns.org/MypDNS/support/-/wikis/Screenshot)
 	  for prove of [False Negative](https://mypdns.org/MypDNS/support/-/wikis/False-Negative)

-### Testing phace
+### Testing phase
-- [X] Checked the internet for verification?
+- [ ] Checked the internet for verification?
-- [X] Have you successfully ran tests with your changes locally?
+- [ ] Successfully tested changes locally?

 (!Comment: IF = Possible, then make this unmarked until actually committed and have the post officer (bot) to mark the fixed once.
 We can maybe use the gitlab